 This is one of the best known verses in all the Bible, but also one of the least understood.
 When I was in the 5th grade I took guitar lessons (which I regret quitting).
 When I would struggle, my guitar teacher would quote this verse to me.
-Almost as if when I believed this verse I would suddenly be possessed with the riffing skill of Eric Clapton or Jimi Hendrix.
+Almost as if when I believed this verse I would suddenly be possessed with the spirit of Eric Clapton.
 I’ve seen this verse on the sneakers of a great NBA player, and on the website of a great Christian photographer alongside his testimony of how God made him so successful from nothing.

 Philippians 4:11-12.
 11 Not that I am speaking of being in need, for I have learned in whatever situation I am to be content.
 12 I know how to be brought low, and I know how to abound.
 In any and every circumstance, I have learned the secret of facing plenty and hunger, abundance and need.

 Because what Paul is really teaching us is that we can be content in any situation.
 Any circumstance.
-Even when we can’t do something, or don’t have something.
+Even when we can’t do something, or don’t have everything we want.
 Even when we fail.
 Even in hardship, and pain, and suffering.
 Whether we are brought low or abounding.
 Facing plenty or facing hunger.
 In abundance or in neediness.

 And Christian, this is a far greater power than “I can do anything I put my mind to.”